Training and life at Huntingdon H.Q.

 The Huntingdon Cyclists have had a rare send off on Saturday, when they entrained for Yorkshire and Lincolnshire to join the County Battalions.
 The boys were in high spirits, and friends gathered in strong force to wish them luck.
 It was a keen disappointment that “Jack” the regimental mascot, was left behind.
 The dog, too, was very reluctant to stop, and it was only by force that he was kept out of the train.

-Institute From a locally printed newspaper dated 28/8/14 = Soldiers institute at Huntingdon.
+Institute and Buildings.
+From a locally printed newspaper dated 28/8/14 = Soldiers institute at Huntingdon.

 The Motor Section of the Huntingdonshire Cyclist Battalion in a display at the rear of the Bridge Hotel, Huntingdon.